trufflesuite/drizzle-react-components-legacy/README.md

 `displayFunc` (function(addr, bal, units)) If given, used to format and display the account data.

 ### ContractData

+ContractData fetches data from a contract using the specified method and renders the result(s) as an unordered list (i.e., inside `<ul>` tags) by default.
+The default behaviour can be overwritten by specifying a `displayFunc` as decribed below; this enables the composition of more complex structures, like tables (see examples).

 `contract` (string, required) Name of the contract to call.